631 Procurement and Contract Standards

 Any exceptions to this policy shall be requested in writing and be subject to the approval of the President or designee.
 Exceptions shall be made on a case-by-case basis.
 If an exception is made, a written determination signed by the President or designee shall be included in the procurement file.

-References: Policies 12 Conflict of Interest; 135 Solicitation and Acceptance of Gifts; 154 Publications; 600 Approval of Agreements - Delegation of Authority/Signature Authorization; 630 Procurement and Contracts Policy; 632 Purchasing Card (PCard) Program; 661 Meals and Refreshments for Both On and Off Campus; 662 Food Service Provided - Self-Catered or Off-Campus Vendor; 685 Disposal of Surplus Property; 940 Acceptance of Electronic Signatures; T.C.A. § 12-3-312.
+References: Policies 12 Conflict of Interest; 135 Solicitation and Acceptance of Gifts; 154 Publications; 600 Approval of Agreements - Delegation of Authority/Signature Authorization; 630 Procurement and Contract Policy; 632 Purchasing Card (PCard) Program; 661 Food and Beverages; 685 Disposal of Surplus Property; 940 Use of Electronic Signatures; T.C.A. § 12-3-312.